Azure/azure-relay-bridge/CONFIG.md

   should bind local port forwardings to the wildcard address, thus allowing remote hosts to connect to forwarded ports.
 The argument must be "true" or "false".
   The default is "false".
+* **KeepAliveInterval** - Specifies the interval (in seconds) between keepalive messages sent on the "control connection" through which the listener accepts new connections.
+The default is 30 seconds.
+The value is the maximum interval during which a disconnected listener can go unnoticed by the remote forwarder and the automatic reconnection mechanism is triggered.
 * **LocalForward** - Specifies that a (set of) TCP ports on the local machine shall be forwarded via the Azure Relay.
 Each entry can have four properties, "BindAddress", "Port", "LocalSocket", and "RelayName".
 See [below](#localforward-properties) for